Join our Internship Academies to Hire Top Talent

-With equity at the center, The Life Design Lab is working to close the gap as it relates to our First Generation, Limited Income students securing essential internship opportunities.
-With a multifaceted program, we are ready to not only prepare and equip our students with the necessary skills to thrive in your organization for a summer experience; we are looking to foster relationships with employers that are equally committed to diversity, equity, and inclusion in organizations worldwide.
-We invite you to become a part of this movement in its inaugural year.
+With a multifaceted program, we are ready to prepare and equip our students with the necessary skills to thrive in your organization for a summer experience.
+We are looking to foster relationships with employers that are committed to providing a positive experience for students and help expose them to future career paths.
+We invite you to become a part of this movement!

 Membership Benefits

-• Support from our employer engagement team every step of the process from posting jobs to securing the right candidate from our cohort
+- Support: Receive assistance from our employer engagement team every step of the process from posting jobs to securing the right candidate from our cohort

 How does it work?